ultravioletrs/ai/covid19/README.md

 ## Test Model

 Inference can be done using `predict.py`.
-Anyfile in the `datasets/test` directory can be used for testing.
+Any file in the `datasets/test` directory can be used for testing.

 ```bash
 python predict.py --model results/model.pth --image datasets/test/COVID/COVID-2.png